NathanQuayle/max-skill-trim/client/src/custom-trims/Babywise/Babywise-Trims-README.md

 # Babywise Trims
 This is a portal to all available trims by Babywise.\
-Feel free to click on any trim to be directed to the file for download All Trims can be browsed at NathanQuayle's deticated website [here](https://nathanquayle.github.io/max-skill-trim/)
+Feel free to click on any trim to be directed to the file for download.\
+All Trims can be browsed at NathanQuayle's deticated website [here](https://nathanquayle.github.io/max-skill-trim/)

 ---